 SCOPE: cutting circumlimbally using spring scissors while repositioning the eye.

 After completing the circumlimbal cut, remove the anterior segment and lens with forceps [1].
-Rotate the eyecup so that it faces upward to enable visual inspection and facilitate vitreous removal [2].
-If a long piece of optic nerve remains, first trim it to a length of 1 to 2 millimeters using fine scissors [3].
+If a long piece of optic nerve remains, trim it to a length of 1 to 2 millimeters using fine scissors [3].
+Then rotate the eyecup so that it faces upward to enable visual inspection and facilitate vitreous removal [2].

 SCOPE: lifting and removing the anterior segment and lens.